jiriklepl/masters-thesis-code/README.md

 ## Code style and testing

 The source files are formatted by `hindent` and checked by `hlint` (should not produce any hints).
-The source should compile without warnings.
+The source should compile without warnings (tested with ghc-8.10.7).
 The script `.\run_examples.sh` should compile all example files and successfully interpret them by `llc`.